 For many people, it’s easy to put off booking in the appointment, work is just too busy and you can’t get away at lunch, the kids have sport after school that they need to be taken to, the list goes on.

-So, when you finally find time to organise an appointment, first, you must book an appointment at a time that’s convenient to you as well as the clinic, then you have to take time off work to drive there and sit in the waiting room (which could take as long as 60 minutes.)
+So, when you finally find time to organise an appointment, first, you must book an appointment at a time that’s convenient for you as well as the clinic, then you have to take time off work to drive there and sit in the waiting room (which could take as long as 60 minutes.)
 Finally, you’ll get treated.
 But by now, your injury may have developed into something more serious.

 The same goes if you are injured at work and need treatment offsite.
 By the time an appointment is booked and you drive to the nearest clinic to attend the appointment, the likelihood of being away from work for less than two hours is pretty low.